 Each loop has three aid station almost spaced about a mile and a half apart.
 The aid stations will have the usual race food, ie. cookies, chips, water, and Gatorade.
 It is recommended that runners bring their own energy gels, electrolytes, and water bottle to the race as desired.↑

-Runners have nine hours to complete the 50K and marathon, eight and 45 minutes to complete the half marathon, and eight and a half hours to complete the 10K.↑
+Runners have nine hours to complete the 50K and marathon, eight and 45 minutes to complete the half marathon and the 10K.↑

 A high quality soft cotton short sleeve shirt will be provided to entrants.
 All finishers will receive quality finisher medals.↑